AhmedBinhamim/Trignometry-Program-Using-C-/README.md

 by default 10, but the user can adjust it).
 Each term is calculated by using the
 formula: power(x,c) / factorial(c), where x is the angle in radians and c is the counter.
-The new term then is added to the previous term by using the formula termOld+ (termNew*sign) and the sum of this is stored in a variable called “result”, then termOld is set to be the termNew , after that the counter is incremented by 2 and the termNew is calculated, the process repeats until the difference between the termOld and termNew is less than the precision (for example 0.000001), then the
+The new term then is added to the previous term by using the formula termOld+ (termNew x sign) and the sum of this is stored in a variable called “result”, then termOld is set to be the termNew , after that the counter is incremented by 2 and the termNew is calculated, the process repeats until the difference between the termOld and termNew is less than the precision (for example 0.000001), then the